bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:19:43

-I mean, my heartache on the Activation is just BIP-8 minus the LOT=true stuff, and it's fine.
+I mean, my heartache on the activation is just BIP8 minus the `LOT=true` stuff, and it's fine.

 James O'Beirne: 01:19:50

 I think that's the thing, is like if there was some fundamental objection to Taproot people had, they could have articulated it through Speedy Trial.
 Like Speedy Trial could have failed.
 And I just don't know that, I mean, personally, I'm not interested in the activation method.
-I hope to God, if OpVault stuff goes well, somebody else has some strong, well-informed opinion about how activation happens because I surely don't.
+I hope to God, if `OP_VAULT` stuff goes well, somebody else has some strong, well-informed opinion about how activation happens because I surely don't.
 Probably somebody like, you know, with the Inelective Sjors, should be thinking about that stuff.
 I don't have the mind for it, but yeah.

 Sjors Provoost: 01:20:23

 I don't want to do it either.
-That's why I just do BIP8 without LOT=true stuff.
+That's why I just do BIP8 without `LOT=true` stuff.
 Because I've already reviewed that code so that's fine.

 NVK: 01:20:30